AnMarlen/Swiss-national-licences-preprocessing/README.md

 - Affiliation_corr.author_raw
 (multiple affiliations are seperated with ";" , data type: list, example: ['Environmental Genomics and Systems Biology Research Group, Institute for Natural Resource Sciences, Zurich University of Applied Sciences (ZHAW), Wädenswil, Switzerland'])

 Both CSV files are merged together with the script "combine-article-lists-OpenAlex".
-Duplicates based on values in the column "Doi" are deleted and saved as single CSV.
+Duplicates based on values in the column "Doi" are deleted and saved as a single CSV.

-**Compare OpenAlex results with journal lists of CSAL and articles already indexed in institutional repository**
+**Compare OpenAlex results with journal lists of CSAL and articles already indexed in the institutional repository**

 The Python script "compare-article-lists-OpenAlex-repository-csal" compares the DOIs in the OpenAlex list with a list of DOIs of publications already indexed in a repository.
-It adds the column "in-repository" to the OpenAlex article-list with boolean value "True" if the ApenALex-DOI can be found in the repository DOIs as well or "False" in case it could not be found.
-Afterward it deletes all articles that are already in the repository.
+It adds the column "in-repository" to the OpenAlex article-list with the boolean value "True" if the ApenALex-DOI can be found in the repository DOIs as well or "False" in case it could not be found.
+Afterwards, it deletes all articles that are already in the repository.
-It then saves all articles published as Open Access articles in a separate dataframe.
+It then saves all articles published as Open Access articles in a separate data frame.
 The articles left are checked if they were published in a journal covered by a Swiss national licence based on the print or online ISSN and if the article was published in a period covered by the Swiss national licence based on the publication year.
-The article list is filtered again for those articles were both conditions are True (in journal and in correct period published).
-At the end the dataframe with all articles already published OA and the articles covered by the national licences are put in one dataframe and saved as CSV.
-These articles could be stored in the repository afterwards, after a final manual check (especially for corresponding auhtors of Springer articles).
+The article list is filtered again for those articles where both conditions are True (in journal and in correct period published).
+At the end, the data frame with all articles already published OA and the articles covered by the national licences are put in one data frame and saved as CSV.
+These articles could be stored in the repository afterwards, after a final manual check (especially for corresponding authors of Springer articles).

 - Doi
 (data type: string ; example: https://doi.org/10.1038/s41380-022-01661-0)